-Previous research has found that the fruits of P. emblica possess a high concentration vitamin (523 mg/100 of С g) (Mallawaarachchi et al., 2021).
-If the composition of vitamin C in the food matrix is high, the bioaccessibility of vitamin C is high (Brandon et al., 2014), which contributes between 47% and 70% antioxidant of the fruit's activity (Charoenteeraboon et al., 2010).
+Previous research has found that the fruits of P. emblica possess a high concentration vitamin mg/100 of С (523 g) (Mallawaarachchi et al., 2021).
+If the composition of vitamin C in the food matrix is high, the bioaccessibility of vitamin C is high (Brandon et al., 2014), which contributes between 47% and 70% of the fruit's antioxidant activity (Charoenteeraboon et al., 2010).
 Thus, it may account for its higher TAA.
 The fact that the retentate of F. indica at sixth minute had a much higher RSA than the dialysate may be related to the presence of polyphenolic chemicals that are larger than the molecular cut-off points of the dialysis tubing.
 Although the RSA of A. marmelos and E. serratus dialysates were not significant after six minutes, A. marmelos had a lower RSA than E. serratus within the first minute, indicating that antioxidant compounds in E. serratus react with ABTS cation radicals more quickly than antioxidant compounds in A. marmelos.

 Polyphenol absorption and metabolism are influenced by physicochemical properties such as solubility, molecular weight, and degree of polymerization and conjugation.
 Both free (aglycones) and conjugated (glycosides) forms of polyphenols are found in dietary matrix, with the former being quickly absorbed from the small intestine and the latter requiring enzymatic hydrolysis to be absorbed (Stefănescu et al., 2019).
 As a result, the undigested portion of this experiment had lower TP, RSA and TAA values than the digested group.
 The presence of high tannin content was attributed to high antioxidant efficacy of P. emblica (Charoenteeraboon et al., 2010).
-Tannins have a strong affinity for proteins and dietary fiber (Campos-Vega et al., 2015), and the action of pepsin in the gastric phase causes these proteinbound portions to be released, increasing antioxidant activity and absorption.
+Tannins have a strong affinity for proteins and dietary fiber (Campos-Vega et al., 2015), and the action of pepsin in the gastric phase causes these protein-bound portions to be released, increasing antioxidant activity and absorption.
 This could be the reason for the higher TAA of dialysate and retentate of P. emblica.
 Campos-Vega et al. (2015) discovered that tannin boosts antioxidant activity in the absorbed fraction during in-vitro simulated digestion of coffee.

-Phenols with a high degree of polymerization are fermented and degraded by colonic bacteria or excreted, whereas phenolics with a low degree of polymerization are easily absorbed in the stomach and small intestine (Shaidi and 2018). a result.
-Peng.
-As after gastrointestinal digestion, food containing heavily polymerized phenols may have bioaccessibility.
-After low gastric digestion of apple, 65 percent of phenolics and flavonoids were released, and the capacity antioxidant of dialysable antioxidant was 57% lower than in fresh apples (Bouayed et al., 2011); this suggested that some polyphenols bound to macromolecules are non-dialysable, and some aglycones remained in the digesta.
-The bioavailability and bioaccessibility of gallic acid, each phenolic differed; and catechin, flavanone, quercetin glucosides are well-absorbed, whereas proanthocyanidins and anthocyanins are poorly absorbed (Manach et al., 2005).
-As a result, fruit extracts with high anthocyanin contents may not be more bioaccessible.
+Phenols with high degree a of polymerization are fermented and degraded by colonic bacteria or excreted, whereas phenolics with low degree a of polymerization are easily absorbed in the stomach and small intestine (Shaidi and 2018).
+As a result, Peng, after gastrointestinal digestion, food containing heavily polymerized phenols may have low bioaccessibility.
+After gastric digestion of apple, 65 percent of phenolics and flavonoids released. were and the capacity dialysable antioxidant of antioxidant was 57% lower than in fresh apples (Bouayed et al., 2011); this suggested that some polyphenols bound to macromolecules are non-dialysable, and some aglycones remained in the digesta.

+The bioavailability and bioaccessibility of phenolic differed; gallic each acid. flavanone, catechin, and quercetin glucosides are well-absorbed, whereas proanthocyanidins and anthocyanins are poorly absorbed (Manach et al., 2005).
+As а result. fruit extracts with high anthocyanin contents may not be more bioaccessible.

 Phylanthus emblica had the highest bioaccessibility of TPC among the selected fruit species (83.66%), followed by A. marmelos > F. indica = L. acidissima > E. servatus > C. cauliflora.
-After simulated gastrointestinal and digestion, oral antioxidant efficacy increased in all fruit species.
+After simulated digestion, oral and gastrointestinal antioxidant efficacy increased in all fruit species.
 Phylanthus emblica had the highest TAA and RSA of the tested fruit species while lowest was recorded in C. cauliflora.
 Further in vitro and in vivo studies should be conducted to assess the bioaccessibility and bioavailability of individual phenolic compounds.